MUSEUM IS CLOSED MEMORIAL DAY (MAY 29)

 Laura LoTurco-Gorian

 Mix cocktails and creativity for your next happy hour!
-Take on a creative project with one of our instructors, as you learn to play with a
+Take on a creative project with one of our instructors, as you learn to play with a variety of media in the studios.
+We provide instruction, supplies, a tasty beverage, and plenty of time to socialize.

-April 21, Friday, 5:30pm – 7:30pm
+Fridays, 5:30pm – 7:30pm

 Members $30 / Non-members $35